Hyperuniformity in active fluids reshapes nucleation and capillary-wave dynamics: Derivation of nucleation dynamics equation

 \subsection{Setup}

 Although our theory can include density-dependent transport coefficients~\cite{lutsko2018systematically}, we take the mobility and diffusivity to be constant to isolate the effect of suppressed density fluctuations on nucleation and rescale space and time to absorb $\Gamma$.
-We also set the nonequilibrium current to zero because it mainly dresses the effective surface tension and bulk terms without changing the structure of the effective potential~\cite{cates2023}.
-Finally, to compare with a conventional equilibrium-like fluid, we add an independent conserved noise term.
+We also set the nonequilibrium current to zero because it mainly dresses the deterministic terms such as the effective surface tension and bulk contribution without changing the structure of the effective potential~\cite{cates2023}, contrary to the Laplacian noise.
+Finally, to compare with a conventional equilibrium-like fluid, we add an independent divergence noise.
 The resulting density dynamics in $d$ dimensions are:

 where $\bm \xi$ is a unit variance white Gaussian noise, and $D^{(b)}$ is a diffusivity which can be thought to arise because the nonequilibrium system is put in contact with an external bath.
 This extra term restores ordinary density fluctuations on large scales, and equilibrium Model B would be recovered in the limit $D=0$ and $D^{(b)}\neq0$.
 We define the shifted variational chemical potential~\cite{chaikin1995principles}, $\tilde \mu(\bm r)=\frac{\delta F}{\delta \rho(\bm r)}-\mu_s$, where $F$ is a Landau free energy functional: